 Humans are creatures of habit.

-Happy customers will spend more and are bound to stick with a brand compared to new customers.
-If you treat your customers well and become inseparable from their identity, they will keep choosing your brand over others.
+Returning customers spend more than new customers.
+If you treat your customers well and become part of their life, they will keep returning to your brand.

-In addition, happy customers become brand loyalists who, in turn, bring in new customers, thereby leading to an overall increase in revenue.
+In addition, most happy customers become brand loyalists who also bring in new customers — driving sales and revenue.

-Usage-related assistance: guiding customers on how to use the product or service to help them get the best out of it.
-Also, any assistance, from remote product configuration to helpful troubleshooting tips and knowledge base articles, enables customers to understand your offering better.
+Usage-related assistance: providing customers guidance on using the product or service to get the most bang for their buck.
+From remote product configuration to troubleshooting tips to knowledge base articles, valuable assistance enables customers to use your offering more effectively.

-This app makes it easier for Lenovo users to manage device settings, run diagnostics, update their drivers, and enhance their PCs.
-It also enables them to detect and troubleshoot issues themselves and reach out to the Lenovo technical support team from the same application in case they need further assistance.
+The app makes it easier for Lenovo users to manage device settings, run diagnostics, update drivers, and enhance their PCs.
+It enables them to detect and troubleshoot issues on their own and reach out to the Lenovo support team in case they need further assistance.

-Education: educate customers via live demo sessions or pre-recorded explainer videos to understand their purchase's ins and outs.
+Education: educating customers via live demo sessions or pre-recorded explainer videos.

-Ikea is one of the best-selling furniture brands globally, but its assembly instructions have had a long history of giving customers nightmarish experiences.
+Ikea is a best-selling furniture brand whose assembly instructions have had a long history of giving customers nightmarish experiences.

 The Swedish furnishing brand took notice of this problem and created an entire playlist of how-to videos.
-These videos are highly detailed and complement the written instructions that come with the furniture well, allowing their customers to breathe a sigh of relief when assembling their Ikea furniture.
+These videos are highly detailed and complement the written instructions that come with the furniture, allowing their customers to assemble the parts easily.

-Assurance: letting the customer know that if the purchased product is defective or isn’t working correctly, it can be returned or exchanged for a new one.
-Warranty, guarantee, upgrades, return, and replacement policies are all examples of assurance.
+Assurance: letting the customer know that if the purchased product is defective or isn’t working properly, it can be returned or exchanged.
+Warranty, guarantee, upgrades, returns, and replacement policies are examples of assurance.

-Apple covers the cost of manufacturing defects for up to a year from the date of purchase, and this guarantee is known as AppleCare.
+Apple covers the cost of manufacturing defects for up to a year from the date of purchase via AppleCare.

 Support: being available to address customer queries or complaints on online and offline channels.

-A lot of eCommerce companies provide online support for product-related queries.
-Shopify, one of the leading eCommerce platforms in the world, is known for its impeccable customer service.
-They’ve identified the channels their customers prefer and implemented their support services well in those channels.
-For instance, Shopify has a Twitter account dedicated to resolving customer queries.
+A lot of e-commerce companies provide online support for product-related queries.
+Shopify, a leading e-commerce platform, is known for its impeccable customer service.
+They’ve identified the channels their customers prefer and implemented their support services across those channels.
+For instance, Shopify has a dedicated Twitter account to resolve customer queries.

-All their patrons have to do is tweet about their problems and @mention Shopify, and they’ll receive immediate assistance.
+All their patrons have to do is tweet their problems and mention @Shopify, and they’ll receive immediate assistance.

-Rewards: delight customers with loyalty rewards, special offers, and the latest updates regularly.
+Rewards: delighting customers with loyalty rewards, special offers, and the latest updates regularly.

 Popular book-selling platform Barnes & Noble runs a paid loyalty program.
 Customers can join this program for an annual fee of $25 and get upgraded as VIP members.

 These VIP members receive a 10% discount on every purchase.
-So every time customers check out at Barnes & Noble, they are asked if they are a member of this loyalty program.
-If they are, they get a discount of 10% – no questions asked.
-If a customer isn't, the checkout staff asks them if they'd like to join the program and proceeds to explain the benefits if they're interested.
+Every time a customer checks out at Barnes & Noble, they are asked whether they are a member of the loyalty program.
+If they are, they get a 10% discount — no questions asked.
+If a customer isn't, the checkout staff explains the program’s benefits and asks them if they'd like to enroll.

 Since Amazon became popular, bookstores have struggled to keep up with the online giant's price-cutting strategies.
-But the Barnes & Noble loyalty program and other similar programs and initiatives by publishers and bookstores should be credited for driving engagement and sales despite stiff competition from a behemoth like Amazon.
+But the Barnes & Noble loyalty program and similar initiatives by publishers and bookstores have driven engagement and sales despite stiff competition from Amazon.

-Continue reading to find out how a Unified-CXM platform can help you deliver a customer-centric after sales service.
+Continue reading to find out how a Unified-CXM platform enables you to deliver a customer-centric after-sales service.

-Here are 5 ways a Unified-CXM platform can help level up your after sales service.
+Here are five ways a Unified-CXM platform can help you up your after-sales service.

 Contrary to popular belief, return and exchange requests – one of the most common post-sale customer inquiries – need not be the end of the world for your brand.
 Treat them as opportunities to improve your customer engagement practices and experiences.

-Having a single customer view — unified access to customer information gathered across channels and devices — is critical as it allows your agents to view all past interactions with the customer in a single dashboard.
-Your agent can then offer the necessary recourse to the angry customer through a quick exchange or refund.
+Having a single customer view — unified access to customer information gathered across channels and devices — allows your agents to view all past interactions with a customer in a single dashboard.
+Your agent can then offer the necessary recourse to the customer through a quick exchange or refund.
 This way, they are not just able to meet customer expectations, which in this case translates to hassle-free returns and exchanges, but also mitigate the risk of customer churn.

 Consumers today are spoiled for choice.
 Guided by impulses and feelings, they don’t mind leaving a brand for a better shopping experience elsewhere.
-These shoppers, millennials and Gen Z for the most part, tend to engage with a retailer on multiple channels such as live chat, email, text, and social media.
-And the majority of them expect a smooth experience when jumping between these channels.
+These shoppers, especially millennials and Gen Z, tend to engage with retailers on multiple channels, including live chat, email, text, and social media.
+And most of them expect a smooth experience when hopping between these channels.

-Most cloud-based helpdesks do offer multichannel support but are they genuinely omnichannel?
+Most cloud-based helpdesks offer multichannel support but are they genuinely omnichannel?
 That’s up for debate.

 Consider a situation where a shopper ordered something on your website.
-After a long wait, the product finally arrives at the customer’s doorstep.
+After a long wait, the product reaches the customer.
 The product, to their horror, turns out to be defective.

 What does the shopper do next?

-You guessed it right; they reach out to customer support immediately.
+You guessed it right — they reach out to customer support immediately.
 But usually, they bounce from one channel to another in hopes of a quick resolution.
-And by the time customers’ concerns are adequately addressed, they would have exhausted all possible means of contacting your team, leaving them even more frustrated.
+And by the time the customer’s concerns are addressed, they would have exhausted all possible means of contacting your team, leaving them even more frustrated.

-With omnichannel capabilities, however, your agents can provide the customer with the support they need no matter the communication channel.
-It also ensures your customers don’t have to repeat the same information repeatedly every time they switch channels.
+However, with omnichannel capabilities, your agents can provide customers with the support they need on all communication channels.
+It also ensures your customers don’t have to repeat the same information whenever they switch channels.